alinnman/celestial-navigation/README.md

 A more detailed description of celestial navigation can be found [here](https://www.waypointamsterdam.com/Handy_stuf/Short_Guide_To_Astro_navigation.pdf).

+If you wonder why I wrote this in the first place, then see [this short explanation](WHY.md).

 ## 1. Making sights

 You create a sight with code like this.